srct/go/README.md

 And that's it!
 Navigate to [localhost](http://127.0.0.1:8000) in your web browser to view the website.

-### Additional Notes
+### Additional Notes & Troubleshooting

 The authentication service used for Go is CAS.
 In local development however we utilize a test server.
 You can log in using your CAS username for both the username and password fields.

  The default superuser is _dhaynes3_ though this can be changed in _vagrantfile_ if you wish.
 You can run `$ vagrant provision` to apply this change.
 Be sure not to include that change in your commits.

-For a currently undetermined reason at some points if you try to navigate to [localhost](http://127.0.0.1:8000) and you see an error like: "Conenction has been reset" then:
+*Note:* For a currently undetermined reason at some points if you try to navigate to [localhost](http://127.0.0.1:8000) and you see an error like: "Conenction has been reset" then:
 1. `vagrant ssh`
 2. `sudo /etc/init.d/networking restart` and then `exit`
 3. `vagrant provision` (may need to do twice)